offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-ubuntu.md

 ---
 layout: default
-title: "Configuring and Deploying Offen on Ubuntu using systemd"
+title: "Configuring and deploying Offen on Ubuntu using Systemd"
 nav_order: 2
 description: "A step by step tutorial on how to deploy Offen on an Ubuntu system using systemd."
 permalink: /running-offen/tutorials/configuring-deploying-offen-ubuntu/
-parent: Installation Tutorials
+parent: Installation tutorials
 grand_parent: Running Offen
 ---

-# Configuring and Deploying Offen on Ubuntu
+# Configuring and deploying Offen on Ubuntu
 {: .no_toc }

 This tutorial walks you through the steps needed to setup and deploy a standalone, single-node Offen instance that is using a local SQLite file as its database backend. `systemd` is used for managing the Offen service.